Maybe you’re planning a quick weekend road trip, or maybe you’re venturing back into the world of air travel and faraway destinations.

 Want to make it even easier to eat healthy while you’re traveling?

-Pack your snacks in our Ultimate Portion Fix containers — they make it easy to measure out perfect portions, and they’ll keep snacks fresh on the go.
+Pack your snacks in Portion Fix containers — they make it easy to measure out perfect portions, and they’ll keep snacks fresh on the go.

 Here are 20 of the best travel snacks for your next trip.